burgess01/burgess01.github.io/site/src/pages/about.md

 ---
 #### Who Am I?

 Hi!
 My name is Katherine Burgess.
 I am a Computer Science and Economics student at Allegheny College.
 My interests include Software Engineering, how to make more efficient and easy to understand programs, as well as databases.
 I have extensive internship and research experience at Allegheny College, Acutec Aerospace, and PNC.
+More professional information about me can be found on my [Linkedin](https://www.linkedin.com/in/katherine-burgess-3869371b6/)

 #### My Skills